chiawen0104/todo_list/README.md

 # Todo List
-Todo List allows users to add and manage their tasks.
-This app is created from homework3 of web programming course so that desination of user-interface is a reference to the homework.
+Todo List is an web app created by react.js which allow users to add and manage their tasks.
+This app is modified from homework3 of web programming course so that design of user-interface is a reference to this homework.

 ## Start the app
-In the project directory, you can use the following commands:
+In the project directory, you can use the following commands to open the app.
 ```
 yarn install
 ```